Concrete Sleeper Retaining Walls

 Concrete sleeper retaining walls are a popular choice for modern Brisbane and Gold Coast homes due to their low maintenance and durability.

-Concrete sleepers are usually 200mm high, and 75-80mm thick with either 2 or 3 pieces of rebar inside, designed to withstand the force of the soil acting behind it.
-They are designed to be stacked vertically in between steel posts.
-The steel posts are concreted into the ground, usually at slightly more than the amount visible, ie if the wall is 1m high, usually the posts are buried at least 1m deep, depending on the soil type.
+Concrete sleepers are usually 200mm high and 75–80mm thick with either 2 or 3 pieces of rebar inside.
+This reinforcement helps the sleepers withstand the force of the soil acting behind them.
+Builders stack the sleepers vertically between steel posts.
+We concrete the steel posts into the ground, usually slightly deeper than the wall height.
+For example, if the wall is 1m high, we typically bury the posts at least 1m deep, depending on the soil type.

 Many suppliers stock the posts and concrete sleepers, so it's worthwhile shopping around to find the best supplier.

-These walls also come in a variety of textures too, which cost slightly more but add value to your project as many people prefer the look of the timber grain style, for example.
+These walls also come in a variety of textures, which cost slightly more but add value to your project, as many people prefer the timber-grain style, for example.

 Key Benefits of Concrete Sleeper Retaining Walls